flo-schu/pymob/docs/README.md

 # repeat last step for 2nd example, ...
 ```

+Case studies should be selected carefully.
+Not any case study should be taken up in the
+examples, because maintaining them with each pymob release (minor version), would become
+increasingly tedious.
+On the flip side, maintaining case studies and ensuring they are
+always compatible to the latest pymob release would make experiences with pymob much more
+smooth.

 These commands should be integrated in pre-release CI pipelines.
 This is because more sophisticated notebooks, will take quite some time to compile.
 This is usually unnecessary when making development releases or pre-releases.
 But when updating the standard release available at `pip install pymob` (e.g. 0.4.1), then the examples in the documentation must be tested.